Jack Adams: Coaching and managing career

-However, Marguerite was forced to turn over control of the team to her younger brother, Bruce Norris, in 1955 after losing an intrafamily struggle.
-Bruce voiced full confidence in Adams, and the trading resumed anew.
-During their seven-season run in first place, many thought the Red Wings would rule the league for years to come.
-However, just days after Bruce took over the presidency, Adams traded away eight players from the 1955 champions.
+However, in 1955, Marguerite lost an interfamily struggle and was forced to turn over control of the team to her younger brother, Bruce.
+With Bruce's full support, Adams resumed trading anew.
+Just days after Bruce took over the presidency, Adams traded away eight players from the 1955 champions.
 Years later, Howe wrote that Adams' reasoning for the trades still "def(ied) explanation," and argued that the trades opened the door for the Montreal Canadiens to win five Cups in a row (and nine in 14 years).
 Although the Red Wings remained competitive until the late 1960s, Howe believed the trades "sapped us of the firepower we needed to win another championship."
+The first, in 1956, came at the Red Wings' expense.